 If you don’t already have your guests sign a liability waiver before heading out on your tours and activities, you may be leaving the fate of your business to chance.
-Liability waivers don’t only protect you from accidents in your control — they can also protect you from the mistakes of your guests, suppliers, and contractors.
+Liability waivers don’t only protect you from accidents in your control — they can also protect you from the mistakes of your guests, providers, and contractors.

 It’s important to give them appropriate care and consideration, but where do you begin?
 Yes, you can search online for a waiver template, but if you want to be sure you’re covered, that may not be the right move.